acmuckian/characafe/README.md

 ### Agile Development

-This project was managed and developed by using the Project Board and Issues section on GitHub - visit the project board [here.](https://github.com/users/acmuckian/projects/4)
+This project was managed and developed by using the Project Board and Issues section on GitHub - visit the project board [here.](https://github.com/users/acmuckian/projects/5).
+The user stories focus on the MoSCoW method as well to help prioritisation.

 ## Deployment